wkumari/draft-wkumari-dnsop-extended-error/README.md

    extended error codes MUST NOT assume that a combination will make sense.
-Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including those with a NOERROR RCODE.
-Applications MUST continue to follow requirements from applicable specs on how to process RCODEs no matter what EDE values are also received.
+Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including those with a NOERROR RCODE, but need not act on them.
+Applications MUST continue to follow requirements from applicable specifications on how to process RCODEs no matter what EDE values are also received.
 Senders MAY include more than one EDE option and receivers MUST be able to accept (but not necessarily process or act on) multiple EDE options in a DNS message.

 1.1.
 Requirements notation

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].
+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 2. Extended DNS Error EDNS0 option format